AndersFrandsen/02226_NES/README.md

 This repo contains the software that has been developed and utilised for the Nucleo-64 boards, each equipped with an STM32WL55 microcontroller and integrated LoRa antennas.

-This repo contains the data that was logged during the experiments.
+The **PyhtonScripts** folder contains the original logs, the cleaned data (as .csv files) and all the scipts that were used to analyse the data retrieved from the experiments.
-EXPLAIN the files

 The performed experiments are depicted as follows: